Is being a landlord worth it

 Is it worth using a letting agent?

 Using a good letting agent will reduce stress and save you time.
 Especially if the property is not near where you live.
-Do your homework when selecting a letting agent, make sure they carry out regular property inspections?
+Do your homework when selecting a letting agent, and make sure they carry out regular property inspections?
 A good letting should mean: